-- 127. Shortly after the attack, Michelle retained Chesnoff & Schonfeld to represent her in an action against Jones, Pure and Caesars. - 128.
-During the four and a half years that Defendants represented Michelle, the case was not adequately investigated or prosecuted. - 129.
-On November 28, 2010, Defendants filed a complaint alleging claims against Jones, and several unnamed defendants. - 130.
-Defendants never amended the Complaint to assert claims against Pure or Caesars. - When Michelle asked the Defendants to specifically name Pure and Caesars, 131.
-Defendants informed her that it was not necessary because they were already included - as the "Doe" and "Roe" Defendants.
+- Shortly after the attack, Michelle retained Chesnoff & Schonfeld to represent her 130. in an action against Jones, Pure and Caesars. - 131.
+During the four and a half years that Defendants represented Michelle, the case was not adequately investigated or prosecuted. - 132.
+On November 28, 2010, Defendants filed a complaint alleging claims against Jones, and several unnamed defendants. - 133.
+Defendants never amended the Complaint to assert claims against Pure or Caesars.